Tree Types & Care

 Soft blue-green needles, very fragrant, and good needle retention

-We also grow a small number of Lodgepole Pine, Meyer Spruce and Lasiocarpa (Rocky Mountain Fir)
+We also grow a small number of Meyer Spruce, Lasiocarpa (Rocky Mountain Fir) and Serbian Spruce.

 Caring for your tree